LATEST FEED-IN TARIFF NEWS

 Electricity Generated

-A 2kWp system might produce 1737kWh of electricity per year.
+A 2.5kWp system can produce 2171 kWh of electricity per year.
 Other factors affecting the amount of electricity generated are the region you live in (as explained above).
 The direction and tilt of the panels can also affect output, as explained in the assumptions section below.

 Generation Tariff Income